Monitoring Virtual Device Counters

 - BRIEF: This provides tx/rx packet/byte counters for the associated parameter.

 - DETAIL: This provides additional feature-specific counters.
-In the
+In the case of

 stats.vxlan.aggregate, DETAIL provides access vs. network statistics.
 For the other types, DETAIL has the same effect as BRIEF.